Agricultural land investments [GN17]

 Exemptions for certain investors

-The thresholds for agricultural land and the agricultural land significant and notifiable action framework do not apply to non‑foreign government investors from Chile, New Zealand, Singapore, Thailand and the United States.
+The thresholds for agricultural land and the agricultural land significant and notifiable action framework do not apply to non‑foreign government investors from Chile, New Zealand, Thailand and the United States.

 - In such cases, the framework applying to other types of Australian land such as commercial land and residential land still applies where the land in which the interest to be acquired is both agricultural land and another type of Australian land.